 Bio

 Hello!
-I am a second-year master’s student in the School of Electrical Engineering at KAIST, where I am fortunate to be advised by Prof. Jinseok Choi.
+I am an incoming Ph.D. student in the Department of Electrical Engineering at Stanford University.
+I recently received the M.S. degree in Electrical Engineering from KAIST, where I was fortunate to be advised by Prof. Jinseok Choi.
 I also recently collaborated with Prof. David J. Love at Purdue University as a visiting scholar.

 My research interests lie at the intersection of wireless communications, networks, and machine learning.
-I have focused on solving estimation problems and am currently working on localization and velocity sensing of targets in the near-field regime using mmWave communication echo signals.
+I am currently working on cooperative dynamic spectrum access (DSA).
 In the past, I have conducted research on a wide range of topics, including:

 - Image-to-image translation using generative adversarial networks (GANs)